 emptylist.pop(rch);

-pchunk->size += rch->size + sizeof(CChunk) + ChunkAddressSize;
+pchunk->size += rch->size +sizeof(CChunk)+ ChunkAddressSize; }

 In the next step. to look for the neighbor chunk on the left side we just read the block of address behind the current chunk. this address will guide us to the left neighbor chunk and finally, merging these chunks is as simple as the previous step.
+Now look at chunk 3; by freeing this chunk both left and right neighbors will merge and only one empty chunk will be in the list of empty chunks.

 This is a simple concept of a memory pool system and it is certainly different from OS memory management.
 Using MemPool has some risks and restrictions. for instance, assume that the user allocates a memory block from the pool and wants to use it for a string. if the user traverses the characters of this string and changes data out of size, the chunk of the pool breaks down and may cause the system failure.
 Also writing some features for MemPool like reallocation methods and protection system for chunks makes the system speed low.